-Let the driving test experts show you how to pass theory test first time.
-Helping you pass quicker and saving you money too.
+Let us your online driving test experts show you how to pass your theory test the first time.

 The Theory Test Explained.

-How To Pass Theory Test Tip: Make sure you take both parts of your driving licence (photo ID and the paper counterpart) with you when you go for your theory test.
-If you don’t have both parts of your licence you won’t be allowed to take your theory test and your will lose your £31.00 test fee!
+Make sure you take your driving licence with you when you go for your theory test.
+If you don’t have your licence you won’t be allowed to take your theory test and you will lose your £23.00 test fee!

-However the good news is if you learn one fact or figure this will often mean you can answer numerous question using that one fact!
+However, the good news is if you learn one fact or figure this will often mean you can answer numerous question using that one fact!

 There is a good mix of questions including facts and figures, plus more common sense questions and photos/pictures of different situations or signs etc.